 Origami

-Folding round and round
+Folding Round and Round

 Figure 1.
 On the left is an example of an incorrect solution, on the right is an example of a correct solution